zzt2004/Surfing/README.md

 - Procrastinators
 - Beginners

 The project theme and configuration revolve around [Clash.Meta](https://github.com/MetaCubeX/Clash.Meta).
-Of course, if you can also help yourself with the [Wiki](https://github.com/CHIZI-0618/box4magisk#%E9%85%8D%E7%BD%AE).

 This module needs to be used in the Magisk/Kernelsu environment.
 If you dont know how to configure the required environment, you may need apps like ClashForAndroid, v2rayNG, surfboard, SagerNet, AnXray, etc.